gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Every once in a while,
 though,
 someone like Sindy was born.
-No tail, no scales, no fur except for a long tuft on the top of her head, and useless little claws on the ends of her skinny fingers.
+No tail, no scales,
+no fur except for a wiry black tuft on the top of her head that defeated all but the most stubborn combing, and useless little claws on the ends of her skinny fingers.
 Adults were careful not to feel sorry for her in public, but other children weren't always as nice,